Semester at Sea

 The shipboard curriculum provides insights into various cultures and societies, with the onboard professors providing students with the tools to analyze them meaningfully.
 These intellectual skills will last a lifetime, allowing students to understand new places and to relate past experiences to future situations.

 Courses in the program focus on global crisis issues—the environment, population, foreign-policy relationships, and economics—in the context of the nations visited during the cruise.

-Students who wish to upgrade to an outside double may do so by paying the difference in the increased room rate.
+Students who wish to upgrade to an outside double may pay the difference in the increased room rate.

 Interested students are advised not to proceed with applications without first checking with the Study Abroad Office at Cabrini.

 - Students interested in Semester at Sea should contact Dr. Paul Wright (Asst.
 Provost for International Affairs; Study Abroad Coordinator) at 610.902.8270 or firstname.lastname@example.org.
 His campus office is in the Mansion, 2nd floor.

 - Note that semester study abroad programs have a requirement of a 2.5 GPA at the time of application; in addition to Cabrini University's requirement here, that is also the requirement stipulated by the Semester-at-Sea organization.